francoisbegin/eAUDIT/README.md

 # eAUDIT
 eAUDIT is a project I am workng on and which was the basis for a SANS (https://www.sans.org) Gold paper.
-The paper was published in June of 2015 and can be downloaded at the follogin URL
+The paper was published in June of 2015 and can be downloaded at the following URL

 https://www.sans.org/reading-room/whitepapers/auditing/eaudit-designing-generic-tool-review-entitlements-36027